-Endorsed by the National Academy of Engineering (NAE) in 2009, and motivated by NAE’s 14 GRAND CHALLENGES FOR ENGINEERING, the GCSP is a global movement that advances a new engineering education paradigm—one that prepares engineers to change the world for the better.
+The Grand Challenges Scholars Program (GCSP) is a global movement that advances a new education paradigm—one that prepares students to change the world for the better—aligning closely with the mission of The Global School at WPI.
 The GCSP is a combined curricular, cocurricular, and extracurricular program with five competencies that are designed to prepare students to address the grand challenges facing society in the 21st century, in areas including sustainability, health, security, and joy of living.
-Implemented at more than 50 schools around the world, each institution develops its specific program within the NAE framework.
+Implemented at more than 50 schools around the world, each institution develops its specific initiative within the program framework.

 Meet Five of WPI's Grand Challenge Scholars